 Mountain height comparison game

 Play a mountain height comparison game with elevation examples, source boundaries, and links to geography modes.
+Play it on this page.

 This guide does not compare climbing difficulty, prominence, base-to-summit rise, danger, route popularity, national high points, or travel recommendations.
 A mountain can be harder to climb, more iconic, or more visited without being higher by summit elevation.